Documentation

 spikes push

-Tip: Set the SPIKES_ENDPOINT environment variable to avoid passing --endpoint every time.
+Tip: Set the SPIKES_API_URL environment variable to avoid passing --endpoint every time.